Frequently Asked Questions

 Why choose our English language programmes?

-We wish to provide our students with the best service we can and so we have created policies and put administrative systems in place to help us achieve these.
+It is our wish to provide our students with the best service we can and so we have created policies and put administrative systems in place to help us achieve these.
 Our staff members have qualifications in child protection, child welfare, health and safety as well as teaching.
 Younger students are looked after at all times including lesson times, break times and on excursions by qualified and well-trained staff.
-It is a requirement that all adults who work with children have a CRB check (Criminal Records Bureau) and we comply with this.
+It is a requirement that all adults who work with children have a DBS check (Disclosure and Barring Service) and we comply with this.

 We try to ensure that we have a good mix of nationalities in each class so the students are not only speaking English rather than their mother tongue but also make international friends and, of course, have fun.